mateusz-uran/rest-blog/README.md

     ```
 5. Open browser and navigate to http://localhost:9090

-6. There is no default or admin user to after registration you need to add admin role to your profile
+6. There is no default or admin user to be able to add or edit post you need to manualy add admin role to registered user
     - get into docker container
       - docker exec -it blog-db bash
     - login into mysql as root user